 The oil is present in 8% of the homemade breakfasts.
 A low amount for a product that has so many essential nutrients!
 But you eat it with something else, so the most common option is to pour it on top of freshly toasted slices of bread…. delisshhhh

-The tomato is a perfect food for breakfast because it has antioxidants, a little amount of sugar and lots of water.
-Although the best thing is to eat a slice of bread with tomato, with a little bit of oil that is added on top, but only if it’s virgin olive oil.
+The tomato is a perfect food for breakfast because it has antioxidants, a little sprinkled with sugar and lots of water.
+Although the best thing is to eat a slice of bread with tomato (pan con tomate), with a little bit of oil that is added on top, but only if it’s virgin olive oil.
 If we said before that bread with ham was one of the favorites, the best way to eat bread with ham is by adding grated tomato!

 - Roscon de reyes (King’s cake)